InterstellarJS/PlanetTech/README.md

-PlanetTechJS is a JavaScript library for generating procedural planets and terrains.
-It provides a simple and flexible way to create realistic and visually appealing 3D planets with customizable features such as terrain height, textures, and atmospheric effects.
+PlanetTechJS is a JavaScript library for generating procedural planets and terrains. the aime of this project is  provide a simple and flexible way to create realistic and visually appealing 3D planets at scale with customizable features such as terrain height, textures, and atmospheric effects.
+This library is different because all the work is done on the GPU, from generating the textures for each face to displacement and molding the PlaneGeometries into a sphere.
+So no need for WebWorks at this stage.

 ## Features
 - Procedural planet generation: Create unique and realistic planets using procedural algorithms.
 - flexability and speed.
 - quadtree sphere.
-- subdivison cubeMap.
+- threaded subdivison cubeMap.
 - Terrain generation: Generate detailed and customizable terrains with different types of landscapes such as mountains, valleys, and plains.
 - Texture mapping: Apply textures to the terrain to enhance visual realism and add visual variety.(coming soon)
 - Gpu generated normal map.(coming soon)